 -

-Applications will close on December 31 to give ample time for selection and act creation.
+Applications will close on December 31,2024 to give time for selection and act creation.
 This application is not “first come first serve”.
 Submissions will be reviewed as they come in for completeness, but will not be fully evaluated until the deadline.

 -